smaremanda/add-in-docs/powerpoint/office-mix/office-mix-add-ins.md

 Let's start by talking about the end point - Office Mix.
 Office Mix is a Microsoft technology that allows users to embed instructional components like videos, voice, music, ink, and on-slide actions in Microsoft PowerPoint presentations and then publish them online.
 Users can use these dynamic instructional presentations, called Mixes, to turn their PowerPoint presentations into dynamic lessons.

-To see examples of Mixes in action, take a look at the [Office Mix Getting Started](https://mix.office.com/Home/GettingStarted) page, and then browse the many stunning Office Mix lesson demos in the [Office Mix Gallery](https://mix.office.com/Gallery).
+To see examples of Mixes in action, browse the many stunning Office Mix lesson demos in the [Office Mix Gallery](https://mix.office.com/Gallery).
 Notice the effective use of Mixes in each of these lessons.

 ## How does LabsJS fit in with Office Mix?